2DGD-F0TH/2DGD_F0TH/chapters/009_Putting_Yourself_Out_There/001_Dissecting_Games.md

 The solution adopted was to drop the last digit of the health counter in all cases (even if your maximum health has less than 5 digits): so if you see "15" your health is actually between "150" and "159".

-Also for some reason, if your health is lower than 10 points, your health shows as 0.
+Also for some reason, if your health is lower than 10 points, your health shows as 0 (my speculation is that is would be written as "00" to "09").

 ### Inconveniencing the player